 My Vote Wisconsin – Voter Information Center

-(Click on the My Vote Wisconsin link to register to vote, check your voter registration status, find your polling place, see what’s on your ballot, request an absentee ballot (military and permanent overseas voters only), and check provisional ballot status.)
+(Click on the My Vote Wisconsin link to register to vote, check your voter registration status, find your polling place, see what’s on your ballot, request an absentee ballot, and check provisional ballot status.)

 2019 Election Dates

 - Wards 1 & 2 – Allouez Village Hall, 1900 Libal Street

 - Wards 3 & 4 – Community Center, 2143 S. Webster Avenue

 - Wards 5 & 6 – Green Isle Pavilion, 900 Greene Avenue

 - Wards 7 & 8 – Green Isle Pavilion, 900 Greene Avenue